-New research from Google investigates the impact of internet searches on high street shopping.
+Research from Google investigates the impact of internet searches on high street shopping.
 According to their report, the retail industry is undergoing a dramatic shift: footfall is down whilst online research is up.
 But search results are also a powerful way to drive consumers to stores.
-Three out of four shoppers who find local … Continue reading Google local search drives consumers to high street stores
+Three out of four shoppers who find local information … Continue reading Google local search drives consumers to high street stores

 Retailer sets rolling sales conversion targets using 5-minute footfall counts and significantly increases sales.

 Measuring visitor numbers is the key to analysing shopper behaviour and turning browsers into buyers.
 All web shops measure visitor numbers; surprisingly, many businesses in the high street neglect to collect this statistic.
 What would they discover if they made measuring footfall a priority?
 The impact of an advertising campaign Did visitor numbers increase during … Continue reading Why count visitors?